WorldHealthOrganization/covid-hcwcasecontrol/README.md

 ### Descriptive report
 1. If you like to generate a descriptive report, open the code `descriptive.report.Rmd ` in the `covid-hcwcasecontrol-main` folder on your *Desktop* in RStudio.
 Click on the 'Knit' button on the top of the screen.
 When this finishes, you will have the report saved as a `.html` file in the `covid-hcwcasecontrol-main` folder.

+### Analysis support
+1. If you like support for statistical analysis, please review codes shared in `analysis.code.Rmd` for details on the selection of variables and models.
+Please note that this set of codes may not be kept up to date with the main analysis code used for the overall study.
+Please adopt these codes at your own discretion.
+The finalised analysis code will be available in this repository at the time of main publication.

+# Contact
+Please contact Mo Yin (email: yinm@who.int) for additional help if required.